 To understand arpeggios, you must first understand what a chord is.
 A chord is a set of notes, most often 3 or more notes, that are played simultaneously.
 The most common chords are the major and minor chords.
 These chords are built from the first, third, and fifth notes of their corresponding scale.

 You play an arpeggio by playing the notes of a chord one after the other, instead of at the same time.
 You can use any chord to play an arpeggio.

 Like scales, major arpeggios should be learned first.
 This should be followed by minor arpeggios.
-There are not different versions of minor arpeggios like there are minor scales.
+There are no different versions of minor arpeggios like there are minor scales.
 You can add more notes to these chords, but for triads (three not chords), a minor arpeggio is a minor arpeggio.
 Like scales, you should learn arpeggios through each octave on your instrument, piano arpeggios are usually played for only four octaves.

 You can learn the arpeggios at the same time that you are learning your scales.
 Learning your major and minor arpeggios will give you a very strong harmonic foundation for understanding chords and chord progressions.
 Arpeggios are found often throughout music as well, so you’ll be able to apply what you learn often to the music you are working on.

 Scales and arpeggios should be learned on just about every instrument.
-If you don’t already have all of your scales are arpeggios learned, spend 15 minutes a day and do it!
-There other scales you can look into, and other larger arpeggios you can look into practicing as well.
+If you don’t already have all of your scales and arpeggios learned, spend 15 minutes a day and do it!
+There are other scales you can look into, and other larger arpeggios you can look into practicing as well.
 For now, don’t worry about anything past learning your major and minor scales and arpeggios.
 Learn them well.
 You’ll find a new freedom on your instrument that you didn’t have before.